juntotechnologies/freelims/docs/project/SCRIPT_MIGRATION_GUIDE.md

 5. **Better port management**: Standardized port handling across all scripts
 6. **Organized Directory Structure**: Scripts organized by function in dedicated directories

-## Examples of New Commands
+## Examples of Common Commands

-Here are examples of common operations using the new command structure:
+Here are examples of common operations using the command structure:

 ```bash
 # Start development environment